 When employees use company cars for personal trips, they must repay the company at a rate that is equal to or higher than the advisory fuel rate.

 It is also possible to use another rate if the employee has covered the total cost of the private trip.

 - Reimbursement for work travel:

-The company can reimburse employees for fuel cost incurred during work travel, up to the amount allowed by HMRC.
+The company can reimburse employees for fuel costs incurred during work travel, up to the amount allowed by HMRC.

-Company can choose to reimburse employee at a lesser rate than advisory rate if the company car is more efficient.
+The company can choose to reimburse employees at a lesser rate than the advisory rate if the company car is more efficient.
 It is also possible that employee is reimbursed at a higher rate if the company car is less fuel-efficient.